 New Hope for a Once Neglected Disease: Advances in Sickle Cell Treatments

-When Kelly Knee was in graduate school in the early 2000s, she found it nearly impossible to secure grant funding for research on sickle cell disease, a rare blood disorder that historically has been a neglected area of medical research.
-But hearing stories from patients, who suffer severe pain episodes and frequent hospitalizations, kept her going.
+In the early 2000s, Kelly Knee was in graduate school at Wesleyan University in Middletown, Conn. studying Molecular Biophysics.
+And at the time, she found it nearly impossible to secure grant funding for research on sickle cell disease, a rare blood disorder that historically has been a neglected area of medical research.
+But hearing stories from patients suffering from severe pain episodes and frequent hospitalizations kept her going.

 Swimming against the tide

 Sickle cell disease affects an estimated 100,000 people in the United States.
 Today, this blood-related condition affects approximately one in every 365 Black or African-American births.3